-I am pleased to send you herewith a copy of the "Dovere," Ticino's most prominent Daily, containing an editorial article discussing Mr. W. Notari's letter to you of several weeks ago and I give you hereunder the translation of the said article.
+I am pleased to send you herewith a copy of the "Dovere," Ticino's most prominent Daily, containing an editorial article discussing Mr. W. Notari's letter to you of several weeks ago and I give you hereunder the translation of the said

-AMBIGUITY OF DISPARITY OF TREATMENT?
+AMBIGUITY OF DISPARITY OF TREATMENTS

-"We have just been favoured with the translation of an article signed W. Notari, which appeared in the "Swiss Observer" of London regarding the refusal made by the Swiss Consular Agents abroad to our emigrated compatriots who ask for the passport in order to return to their country, if they have not yet settled the payments due for the Military Exemption Tax.
+"We have just been favoured with the trans-"We have just been favoured with the translation of an article signed W. Notari, which appeared in the "Swiss Observer" of London regarding the refusal made by the Swiss Consular Agents abroad to our emigrated compatriots who ask for the passport in order to return to their country, if they have not yet settled the payments due for the Military Exemption Tax.

-A few days ago, on the same subject, we received from a Ticinese compatriot in Chicago a similar protest to which, after having obtained the necessary information, we answered publicly in the "Dovere,"
+A few days ago, on the same subject, we received from a Ticinese compatriot in Chicago a similar protest to which, after having obtained the necessary information, we answered publicly in the "Dovere."

-Reading, however, the article of the "Swiss Observer," official newspaper of the Swiss Confederates in London, one has the impression either that the passport to return home is refused, for the reason aforementioned, only to Ticinesi citizens, or that, at least, our compatriots believe it to be thus; so much is true that alhough in a Swiss paper the article speaks only of Ticinesi and asserts also that several Ticinesi have definitely renounced their Swiss citizenship owing to the treatment already described.
+Reading, however, the article of the "Swiss Reading, however, the article of the "Swiss Observer," official newspaper of the Swiss Confederates in London, one has the impression either that the passport to return home is refused, for the reason aforementioned, only to Ticinesi citizens, or that, at least, our compatriots believe it to be thus; so much is true that alhough in a Swiss paper the article speaks only of Ticinesi and asserts also that several Ticinesi have definitely renounced their Swiss citizenship owing to the treatment already described.